Unemployment security

 You can find employment services, like registering as a job seeker, in the 'E-services' section.

-Report changes in your employment situation in the ‘E-services' section of Job Market Finland, the telephone service, or at the office of the TE Office or the local government pilot.
+Report changes in your employment situation in the ‘E-services' section of Job Market Finland, the telephone service, or at your regional employment service office.

 Report, for example, when